moja-global/GCBM.Chile.Data_Preprocessing/docs/installation.md

 With the initial setup complete, you are now ready to run the pre-processing algorithm code.

 1. From the R Studio IDE, select the `run_all.R` file and click on `Run` to run all the pre-processing code.
-2. Choose the individual files in the `Preprocessing_Codes` to run them singularly.
+2. Optionally, choose the individual files in the `Preprocessing_Codes` to run them singularly.
 Make sure to install the R packages as suggested by the R Studio.

 With the repository and tools set up on your workstation, you can now either edit existing code or prepare local datasets for a GCBM run using R.